07740 877 544 [email protected]

 Nicholas and Damon contacted me for advice about signwriting in Fife’s coastal village of Crail.
 They own The Shoregate.
 A bar, restaurant, and hotel.
 I was recommended to them due to a previous hand lettering project at The Beehive Crail.

 Their enquiry led me to The Shoregate website.
-Instantly captured, I admired their transparent business plan.
+Instantly captured, I read their story and admired their business plan.
 I was eager to learn more.